EOSgithub/linked-blog-starter-md/EH - Relic System.md

 **5 Pieces:** You gain the ability to cast _cone of cold_ once per long rest without expending a spell slot.
 Additionally, creatures frozen solid by your magic (reduced to 0 hp by cold damage) can be shattered to prevent any form of resurrection.

 > _"Ha!
-Kid, let me tell you about the time I found a relic that taught my friend some tricks.
+Kid, let me tell you about the time I found a relic that taught my barbarian friend some tricks.
 Sure, it was made from the crystallized last breath of a dying star-thing, and yes, we had to kill something that made a lich look like my racist gandpa, but the look on that Cultist's face when the 'dumb orc warrior' counterspelled his Misty Step?
 > Unforgettable."_
 >
 > —**Steinhardt, the First Hunter**